There are now 3 possible online modes for units:

 - Level 3 core unit in the Professional Economics major sequence

-- Level 3 option in the Economics major sequence
+- Level 3 option in the Economics; Business Analytics major sequences

 - Level 3 elective

 Students are able to (1) demonstrate an understanding of a range of statistical tools required to undertake applied economic research; (2) develop computational skills to analyse economic data; and (3) critically evaluate empirical economic research.